-Because the signs of a UTI can be subtle, it can often lead dog owners to misunderstand what’s happening with their dog.
-Here are the most common symptoms associated with UTIs in dogs:
+Because the signs of a bladder issue can be subtle, it can often lead dog owners to misunderstand what’s happening with their dog.
+Here are the most common symptoms associated with urinary problems in dogs:

-- Difficulty urinating – If you notice your dog start and stop frequently while trying to urinate, this could indicate a UTI.
+- Difficulty urinating – If you notice your dog start and stop frequently while trying to urinate, this could indicate a urinary problem.
 If the pain is what’s causing the difficulty, then your dog might whimper when urinating or refuse to go pee altogether.

-- Urinating in the house – UTIs, especially when pain is one of the symptoms, can cause your dog stress.
-If your dog suddenly starts having accidents, despite being lawn-trained, it might be due to a UTI.
+- Urinating in the house – Urinary issues, especially when pain is one of the symptoms, can cause your dog stress.
+If your dog suddenly starts having accidents, despite being lawn-trained, it might be due to a bladder problem.

 - Dribbling urine – If you notice small drops of urine in your dog’s walking path, this could have been because they had trouble getting all of it out when they were outside.

 - More frequent urination – Another reason for urinating in the house is that they have to go more often than usual.
 Frequent urination could be because of the difficulty urinating or that they’re drinking more water.